 Why Are Black Eyed Peas Good Luck?

 The practice of eating black-eyed peas for luck is generally believed to date back to the Civil War.
-At first planted as food for livestock, and later a food staple for slaves in the South, the fields of black-eyed peas were ignored as Sherman's troops destroyed or stole other crops, thereby giving the humble, but nourishing, black-eyed pea an important role as a major food source for surviving Confederates.
+Originally they were used as food for livestock and later as a food staple for slaves in the South.
+Because of their lowly reputation, the Union Army troops of General Sherman ignored the fields of black-eyed peas while razing or stealing other crops.
+During the harsh winter, the Confederate soldiers survived on the remaining black-eyed peas, promoting this humble and nourishing legume into a symbol of fortune and prosperity in the American South.

 What Does Tradition Say You Should Eat With Black Eyed Peas?